 Less specifications efforts starting from WUR and OOK;

+From regulation point of view, the carrier signal to be transmitted to the AMP device from the AP can follow the existing regulation requirements for total transmission power and PSD.
+For the backscattering uplink signal (i.e., from the AMP device to the AP), it depends on whether there is a reflection amplifier.
+Regulation requirements for total transmission power and PSD only apply to the case with reflection amplifier.

 Therefore, based on all the works conducted with in AMP TIG [1]-[6], [38]-[44], it is recommended to form a study group (SG) to further study AMP IoT and develop the PAR and CSD documents.

 References